iumix/UserScripts/README.md

 This repository contains a collection of scripts that I have written to automate various tasks on websites.
 These scripts are intended to be used with the [Tampermonkey](https://www.tampermonkey.net/) browser extension.

+## DeepWiki
+[DeepWiki](https://deepwiki.com/iumix/UserScripts) is used for AI-generated wiki, not really important.

 ## Scripts

 ### DisableTwitchVisabilityAPI